DorkOS

 • No HTTP overhead, no serialization, no port binding

-When to use: Inside the Obsidian plugin, where the React client and backend services share the same Electron process.
+Use this inside the Obsidian plugin, where the React client and backend services share the same Electron process.

 Dependency Injection